rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 The minimum size for a Cloud Block Storage volume is 50 GB for an SSD volume or 75 GB for an SATA volume.
 The maximum volume size is 1 TB.

-#### What's the maximum number of Cloud Block Storage volumes I can attach to a single server instance?
+#### What is the maximum number of Cloud Block Storage volumes I can attach to a single server instance?

 Depending on your Cloud Server&rsquo;s operating system, you can have up to a maximum of 14 Cloud Block Storage volumes attached to a single server.